British ensign: Cornish Ensign

 The Cornish Ensign or St Piran's Ensign, is a Cornish flag with the Union flag in the canton.
 This flag is used widely among Cornish mariners.
 Often flown by leisure craft and occasionally flown by Cornish merchant vessels.

 Devon Ensign

 First flown in 2003 the Devon Regatta Ensign adds a Union flag into the canton of the Devon Flag – the flag is described as for use at regattas, high days and holidays, weddings and burials at sea.

 This flag can also be referred to as the St Petroc's Ensign, due to its link with the saint.
 This flag is widely used among Devonian mariners.
 Often flown by leisure craft.

+Golden Ensign

+The golden ensign, also referred to as the yellow ensign, is only seen in one state or regional level flag, the flag of Niue, an island country under free-association with New Zealand, is a notable example using a golden ensign.
+The golden ensign can also be seen in the standard of the Governor of Victoria.

+The flag of Niue is the most popular example of the Golden Ensign, reflecting the nations heritage to the British monarchy and the islands culture and history.

 Colours

 The colours used in most British ensigns are the colours of the Union Flag; Union Jack (royal) blue, Union Flag red and white:

 All HEX, CMYK and RGB specifications for the Pantone colours are taken from the official Pantone website on the webpages of the corresponding colours.
 Although the colour schemes are official, not all of the colours are completely congruent.
 This is due to different specifications for different types of media (for example, screen and print).